mayo/oyam.ca/Readme.md

-Mayo Jordanov's website.
+# Mayo Jordanov's Website

-Hand crafted and forged using Metalsmith.
+This website is hand crafted and forged using [Metalsmith](http://metalsmith.io).

 All images in this repository, unless otherwise stated, are Copyright Mayo Jordanov.